Explain why seahorses hold onto their tails.

 In detail, for those interested!

-Why do seahorses hold each other's tails?
+Behavioral reasons why seahorses hold onto each other's tails.

 Did you know?